 Most people with epilepsy can become seizure-free by taking one anti-seizure medication, called anti-epileptic medication.
-Others may be able to decrease the frequency and intensity of their seizures by taking medications.
+Others may be able to decrease the frequency and intensity of their seizures by taking a combination of medications.
 Your doctor will advise you about the appropriate time to stop taking medications.

 More than half the children with epilepsy who aren't experiencing epilepsy symptoms can eventually discontinue medications and live a seizure-free life.
 Many adults also can discontinue medications after two or more years without seizures.